 Jay Paul Deratany

-Jay Paul Deratany, the founder of The Deratany Firm, has a proven track record of helping clients get the results they need.
+Jay Paul Deratany, the founder of Deratany & Kosner, has a proven track record of helping clients get the most efficient and pertinent results.
 His success in the courtroom includes winning a historic $45,000,000 verdict in a foster care wrongful death case as well as the then-largest jury verdict in Lake County history, $23,000,000, in a birth injury case.

 Mr. Deratany has published numerous articles featured in the Illinois Bar Journal, Daily Law Bulletin, Adoption Magazine, and Foster Families Today.
 He has been a guest on Fox & Friends, CNN and the O’Reilly Factor.
 He has been featured in Foster Families Magazine for his continuing fight on behalf of foster children.